best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 To run the accessibility checker, go to the ‘Review’ ribbon and select ‘Check Accessibility’.

-## Saving and publishing your spreadsheet
+## Saving and publishing spreadsheets
 Pointers:
 * Generally a spreadsheet will automatically open on the first worksheet, but to ensure this always happens make sure the cursor is in cell A1 of the first worksheet when you save.
 * Zoom should be set to 100% when you save your spreadsheet to ensure no enlargement or reduction is active.